radio841/Proton-X50-ATLAS-Carplay-FromX90/README.md

 # Before you start
 - This guide meant for advance user.
-- You do not need to run standard script beforehand, you can just install Autokit with this script.
+- You need to downgrade to ATLAS version 617 beforehand, then you can just install Autokit with this script.
 - Strictly follow the steps.
 In case you break your IHU (although almost impossible if you adhere to the guide), I can't fix for you. :)